YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 #### Proportional scaling

-Next, you can press `alt+s` to scale along the normals of your mesh.
+You can press `alt+s` to scale along the normals of your mesh.
 Good for thickening objects in all directions proportionally.

 You should use this on small bridges in your mesh, like the legs, and horns of the creature on the staff of the image above, but also on thin parts of the mesh like clothing and armor.